ermongroup/cs228-notes/inference/sampling/index.md

 **Fact**: An irreducible and aperiodic finite-state Markov chain has a stationary distribution.

-In the contex of continuous varibles, the Markov chain must be *ergodic*, which is slightly stronger condition than the above (and which requires irreducibility and aperiodicity).
+In the context of continuous variables, the Markov chain must be *ergodic*, which is slightly stronger condition than the above (and which requires irreducibility and aperiodicity).
 For the sake of generality, we will simply require our Markov Chain to be ergodic.

-### Markov Chain Mone Carlo
+### Markov Chain Monte Carlo

 As we said, the idea of MCMC algorithms is to construct a Markov chain over the assignments to a probability function $$p$$; the chain will have a stationary distribution equal to $$p$$ itself; by running the chain for some number of time, we will thus sample from $$p$$.